agryman/acmpy/README.md

 ## Data Files

-This project assumes that the precomputed SO5 > SO3 Clebsch-Gordan coefficients have been installed in a directory outside of this project, e.g. `~/so5cg-data`.
+This project assumes that the precomputed SO5 > SO3 Clebsch-Gordan coefficients have been installed in a directory outside this project, e.g. `~/so5cg-data`.